Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 AirSim supports a GPU accelerated Lidar for multirotors and cars.
 It uses a depth camera that rotates around to simulate a Lidar while exploiting the GPU to do most of the work.
 Should allow for a large increase in amount of points that can be simulated.

 The enablement of a GPU lidar and the other lidar settings can be configured via AirSimSettings json.
-Please see [general sensors](sensors.md) for information on configruation of general/shared sensor settings.
+Please see [general sensors](sensors.md) for information on configuration of general/shared sensor settings.

 ## Enabling GPU lidar on a vehicle
 * By default, GPU lidars are not enabled.
 To enable the sensor, set the SensorType and Enabled attributes in settings json.